-That the right side of our brain responsible is for creativity and the left side for logic, is still believed and promoted by many.
-This “theory” also claims that one side is more dominant than the other, depending on the person.
+You still hear it too often: ” The right side of your brain is responsible for creativity and the left side for logic”.
+This belief also claims that, depending on the person, one side is more dominant than the other.
 Although it all sounds catchy and “sells” easily by speakers and corporate trainers, neuroscience proves this is a myth.

 What neuroscience data tell us?